Traffic cones are a part of everyday life, although most people pass them by without as much as a glance.

 They also come with the option of adding a belt which creates a barrier so people have to go round rather than absent mindedly walking through the middle of the area.

-Available: Caution Safety Cones and Accessories.
+Available: Caution Safety Cones.

 These cones are well suited for indoor use, mainly for school gyms and school sporting activities but can also be used to alert of spillages or even reserved parking.

 Because they are lightweight they are easy to move and store without taking up much space.

 Much like the highwayman, these slotted cones are for use with a barrier system.